kalgynirae/lumeh.org/pages/wiki/git-building-blocks.md

 made.

 This can be surprising because we often think of commits as *diffs*.
-For example, we might talk about changing one file in the repo and then "committing the change."
+For example, we might talk about changing one file in the repo and then “committing the change.”
 Really, we are committing the new state of *all tracked files* -- it just so happens that all files but one are in the same state as they were in the previous commit.